sanidu-123/Job-Data-Analytics-Dashboard-for-Data-science/README.md

 * M- medium
 * L- Large

-## Annalysis
+## Analysis
 ### Descriptive Analysis
-we decided to use Python to interpretation.
+we decided to use Python for interpretation.
 Use info () and describe () functions for both numerical and categorical data.

 ### Visualization
 * The slicers on top with years allow filtering all data visuals by the year.
 The card visuals on top display the most important details about data.

-* Pie chart and donut chart visuals were used to show the total percentage distribution of company sizes and job distribution by emploment type.
+* Pie chart and donut chart visuals were used to show the total percentage distribution of company sizes and job distribution by employment type.

 * Line plot visual maps the overall trend of the number of jobs and average salary variation by the year.
-Table visual shows the top countires with their count of jobs.
+Table visual shows the top countries with their count of jobs.

-* The correlation heatmap depicts the relationship between the employement type and numerical columns average salary and remote ratio.
+* The correlation heatmap depicts the relationship between the employment type and numerical columns' average salary and remote ratio.

-## Snapshot of dashboard
+## Snapshot of the dashboard
 ![Screenshot 2024-06-22 203142](https://github.com/sanidu-123/Job-Data-Analytics-Dashboard-for-Data-science/assets/172403569/a03fb0e8-1551-49ed-b800-dfb433a4bfee)